YRosh/Web-Scrapping/README.md

 * Since age in Wikipedia is present in different places in different formats, and due to the unavailability of height of most of the actors.
 I have used separate Google searches to get these information.

-* Gender is got Wikipedia, and is_alive from Google search.
+* Gender is got from Wikipedia, and is_alive from Google search.

 #### Final output
 ---